georgemcnish/timetable-ios/README.md

 # Timetable
 This is a timetable intended to be used as a iOS widget paired with [Pythonista 3](http://omz-software.com/pythonista/).
+I found that there were no "decent" apps on the store which fully supported what I wanted from a timetable, so I made this.
 ## Requirements
 - An iOS device running iOS 9 or newer
 - A structured timetable